ChetanAutoBuffy/tcg/public/press/tcg-announces-official-launch.md

 ## About The Chadha Group

-TCG is a privately held, family-operated business headquartered in Potomac, Maryland.
+TCG is a privately held, family-operated business headquartered in Savage, Maryland.
 We combine a century of automotive expertise with cutting-edge technology to build brands that mechanics, enthusiasts, and DIYers actually trust.

 We're not trying to disrupt the industry.
 We're trying to perfect it.